lupomontero/node-cpphello/README.md

-# This is the simplest possible "hello world" node.js module written in C++
+# The simplest possible "hello world" node.js module written in C++

 This is a super simple module written as a C++ binding.
 It does not show how to handle async io, but at least it illustrates how the code hooks into _node_ and